colinsheppard/time/README.md

 * **Time extension has Millisecond Resolution** - This is a fundamental feature of Joda Time and cannot be changed.
 The biggest reason Joda Time does not support micro or nano seconds is performance, going to that resolution would require the use of BigInts which would substantially slow down computations.
 [Read more on this topic](http://joda-time.sourceforge.net/faq.html#submilli)

 * **Daylight Savings is Ignored** - All times are treated as local, or "zoneless", and daylight savings time (DST) is ignored.
 It is assumed that most Netlogo users don't need to convert times between time zones or be able to follow the rules of Daylight Savings for any particular locale.
-Instead, users are much more likely to need the ability to load a data time series and perform date and time operations without worrying about when DST starts and whether an hour of their time series will get skipped in the Spring or repeated in the Fall.
+Instead, users are much more likely to need the ability to load a time series and perform date and time operations without worrying about when DST starts and whether an hour of their time series will get skipped in the Spring or repeated in the Fall.
 It should be noted that Joda Time definitely can handle DST for most locales on Earth, but that capability is not extended to Netlogo here and won't be unless by popular demand.

 * **Leap Days are Included** - While we simplify things by excluding time zones and DST, leap days are kept to allow users to reliably use real world time series in their Netlogo model.